sgruhier/capistrano-db-tasks/README.markdown

     # if you are highly paranoid and want to prevent any push operation to the server
     set :disallow_pushing, true

+    # if you are prefer bzip2/unbzip2 instead of gzip
+    set :compressor, :bzip2
 ```

 Add to .gitignore